Wound care’s growing potential to hold workers hostage

 As caregivers, some of us had been in quasi lockdown for years before 2020, unable to leave the house for more than 1-2 hours to meet the needs of loved ones requiring constant care.

 That said, at one point while caregiving for my father it was looking like I might swing a part-time job.
-But like I said here he got a small bedsore needing wound care that stopped that.
+But Dad got a small bedsore needing wound care that stopped that.

 Wound care is done by a nurse, and care agencies near me were billing for nursing services in 4-hour blocks at around $75/hour.